by Bronston McCord | Jan 16, 2023 | General

 The employees were represented by the National Right to Work Legal Defense Foundation, who also represented Mark Janus in Janus.
 At the end of January 2019, the case was finally settled.
 Under the terms of the settlement agreement, AFSCME agreed to pay back all union dues that were extracted after the employees attempted to withdraw their consent.
 The union will not deduct any agency fees or dues that were previously subject to the window policy.
 This is monumental because it is the first class action lawsuit since the Janus ruling in which union officials have reversed their policy on the window period.
 President of the National Right to Work Foundation, Mark Mix, said, “This first-in-the-nation victory in a class action case to enforce workers’ rights under Janus should be the first of many cases that result in union bosses dropping their illegal restrictions on workers seeking to exercise their rights secured in the Foundation’s Janus Supreme Court victory.”
 As of January 24th, Foundation was litigating 20 cases nationwide to enforce employee’s rights.

-What this Means for Your District In light of the ruling in Janus and the Smith settlement, districts should be mindful that any “window policy” on withdrawing union membership may present legal complications for the district if challenged.
+In light of the ruling in Janus and the Smith settlement, districts should be mindful that any “window policy” on withdrawing union membership may present legal complications for the district if challenged.
 Districts should review their collective bargaining agreements and consult with their local unions regarding its position on that provision given Smith.